Notificare/notificare-push-lib/MIGRATION.md

 }
 ```

-If isntead you are not using the Proxy Delegate, you will also need to implement the following delegate and corresponding helper method:
+If you are not using the App Delegate Proxy, you will also need to implement the following delegate and corresponding helper method:

 ```
 //- (BOOL)application:(UIApplication *)application continueUserActivity:(NSUserActivity *)userActivity restorationHandler:(void (^)(NSArray<id<UIUserActivityRestoring>> * _Nullable))restorationHandler{